 If you come in sick, you may get me (and my other clients) sick.
 Even with the best hand washing, coughing into your elbow, and precision skills depositing your dirty tissue into the trash bin, you’re likely to leave a few germs hanging in the air and I’m likely to breathe them in.

-Fun fact, when you sneeze the little droplets of doom can travel up to 8 meters and can stay suspended in the air for up to 10 minutes.
+Fun fact: When you sneeze, little droplets of doom can travel up to 8 meters and can stay suspended in the air for up to 10 minutes.
 Yikes.

-You already know the best ways to stay healthy through cold and flu season.
-(But I’ll remind you.)
-Get a flu shot, wash your hands, get enough sleep, get out into the fresh air when possible, follow your doctor’s orders.
+Get a flu shot, wash your hands, get enough sleep, get some fresh air when possible, follow your doctor’s orders.

-If you feel something coming on, do your best to cancel whatever you can, keep your activities to a bare minimum and just rest.
-Stay hydrated.
-Ask for help.
-That’s hard to do, but worth the effort.
+If you feel something coming on, do your best to take care of yourself and just rest.
+Also, stay hydrated and ask for help.
+These things are sometimes hard to do, but worth the effort.

 For more info than you ever realized you needed on the flu, go to https://www.cdc.gov/flu/index.htm